STOWouters/HIB/README.md

 # HIB
 The Haskell Interactive Battleship game.
-This program has been developed as a programming project for the course 'Programming Paradigms' at the University of Antwerp.
+This program has been developed initially as a programming project for the course 'Programming Paradigms' at the University of Antwerp.

 The requirement were stated as follows: